dlsf/hope/README.md

 - small memory footprint
 - fast startup time

-Please notice that this project does not aim to be a 100% accurate vanilla reimplementation.
+Please note that this project does not aim to be a 100% accurate vanilla reimplementation.
-It's more an experiment do investigate the new possibilities, that modern java brings us.
+It's more of an experiment to investigate the new possibilities that modern Java brings us.